maraselena/maraselena/README.md

 ### Education
 #### University of Nariño

-Bachelor in Science in Biology.
+Bachelor of Science in Biology.
 Pasto, Colombia
  | Feb.
 2019 - Sep.
 2024
 - Member of the Evolutionary Ecology research group at the University of Nariño.
 - Member of the Astrophysics research group at the University of Nariño.